HeatTopOpt/SCHT_OPT/README.md

 (1) Use the `blockMesh` command to create a mesh.
 (2) Use the `decomposePar` command to block the calculation model.
 (3) Finally, `mpirun -n 6 SCHT_OPT -parallel` is used for parallel topology optimization calculation.
+### 3D SCHT topology optimization
+(1) Use the `blockMesh` command to create a mesh.Then, use `topoSet` to create an auxiliary domain and use the `createPatch -overwrite` command to create a new boundary domain.
+(2) Use the `decomposePar` command to block the calculation model.
+(3) Finally, `mpirun -n 6 SCHT_OPT -parallel` is used for parallel topology optimization calculation.
+## Post-processing
+After the optimization, users should run reconstructPar in the app folder and then run paraFoam to view the results with Paraview.
+## Results